AarushiNITJ/Sms-email-spam-classifier/README.md

 # Sms-email-spam-classifier

-This is a spam classifier model with various Machine Learning Algorithms testing
+This project involves building an SMS spam classifier with various Machine Learning Algorithms testing.
+The classifier accurately distinguishes between spam and non-spam messages, achieving high precision and accuracy.